Loan Broker Examinations

 Pursuant to Ind.
 Code §23-2-5 and 710 Ind.
 Admin Code §1-22-4, the Indiana Securities Division is conducting an examination of the books and records for your loan brokerage business.
 Ind.
 Code §23-2-5-11(a)(2) states "The commissioner may do the following: … Make investigations and examinations: in connection with any application for licensure under this chapter or with any license already granted; or whenever it appears to the commissioner, upon the basis of a complaint or information, that reasonable grounds exist for the belief that an investigation or examination is necessary or advisable for the more complete protection of the interests of the public."

-During the loan broker examination, consumer loan files will be reviewed for completeness as outlined below.
+During the loan broker examination, consumer loan files will be reviewed for completeness.
 The documents named in the Loan Broker Act and Indiana Administrative Code are not exhaustive and are updated regularly.

 FORMS AND DOCUMENTS

 - INDIANA LOAN BROKER ACT (Ind.
 Code §23-2-5)

 - INDIANA LOAN BROKER ADMINISTRATIVE RULES (710 Ind.Admin Code §1-22-4)

 Will a notification be sent prior to an examination?

 In most cases, the examiner will notify a loan broker of examination prior to the scheduled exam date.
 However, the examiner does have the authority to conduct a random examination.